DarlenejulDev/Barista-App/README.md

 This app enables the cashier to enter the customer's name and their order.
 Then add that order to a queue that the baristas can see and give them the ability to mark an order complete.
 Completed orders show which barista completed the order and have their own list.

-When the customer's order is complete, they can listen for their name as the app will anounce their name and order as completed.
+When the customer's order is complete, they can listen for their name as the app will announce their name and order as completed.

 ![](public/img/cashier.png)
 ![](public/img/barista.png)